ghostFaceKillah/mini-self-driving-car/README.md

 ## Stuff to figure out

-#### Goal for now: Live wifi-based control from keyboard of GPU computer, very low latency, so driving the car around house is fun
+#### Goal for now: (Picture, steering) tuple capture software - tested, deployed.
+Resilent hardware version.
-- [ ] upload simplified schematic of motor control board to this repo
+- [ ] upload simplified schematic of motor control board to this repo (can be done via fritzing)
 - [ ] more civilised way to turn off RPI
 - [ ] how to make breadboard host for L293 chip more resistant:
     - [ ] perhaps figure out how to make your own PCB?
           PCBs can be ordered in low quantities from [OSHPark](https://oshpark.com/)
 - [ ] Make more resillent hardware structure (how to mount Rpi camera??)
 - [ ] Make killswitch (turn off engine after 1 second of not streaming of "go forward commands")
-- [ ] Add back gear (wrong wiring on the website!!)
 - [ ] Correct color coding of the main power line :D

 When the above are done,
-- [ ] Implement a driving system
+- [X] Implement driving system
 - [ ] Figure out how to capture testing data

 ### DONE (saved here for further motivation)
+######  Live wifi-based control from keyboard of GPU computer, very low latency, so driving the car around house is fun
+- [X] Add back gear (wrong wiring on the website!!)
 - [X] Reimplement the hardware control with bigger car, as the old one is too small...
 - [x] figure out how to power the whole car
 - [X] figure out how to stream video over wifi from raspi to gpu computer FAST